 No one has favorited this theater yet

-Opened in 1901 by Charles Evans and W.D.
+Designed by architect Charles Cavenaught and opened in 1901 by Charles Evans and W.D.
 Mann in Columbus Circle, the Circle Music Hall was designed to present “high class, polite vaudeville” aimed towards middle-class families who at the time called the surrounding area home.
 However, a neighboring church objected to an entertainment venue so close, and after a nearly-year-long legal battle, the church won out, and Evans and Mann were forced to change their venue to an orchestra hall, which the neighboring populace was not interested in.
 It was closed by the end of 1901.

 In 1902, an agreement was reached with the church and the Music Hall became the Circle Theatre, now under new management, presenting only legitimate theater.

 Within a couple years, however, legitimate was out, and vaudeville in.
 By 1905, when the Colonial Theatre nearby began presenting vaudeville acts, the Circle Theatre switched to burlesque, as well as the occasional early motion picture presentation.

 In 1906, the Circle Theatre was completely remodeled by Thomas W. Lamb, raising the auditorium’s roof, adding a second balcony and rebuilt the Broadway facade in stately Neo-Classical style.
 The same year, the Circle Theatre returned to legitimate theater.